hiatus/snc/README.md

 Motivated by that, this tool aims to combine the best of each in a single place, from simple raw data channels to fully interactive TTY reverse shells.
 Connections are encrypted with AES-128 by default but another key size can be set in `src/include/aes.h`.
-More on `snc`'s inner workings are detailed in `doc/PROTOCOL.md` for those interested.
+More on `snc`'s inner workings are detailed [here](https://github.com/hiatus/snc/blob/main/doc/PROTOCOL.md) for those interested.

 Compilation